Is it better to get a secured loan or an unsecured loan?

-Your answer to this question is important.
-Deciding whether or not to secure your loan will determine:
+Deciding whether to secure your loan will determine:

 - How much money you can borrow

-- How long you can take to pay your money back.
+- How long you can take to pay your loan back

 Whether you can secure your loan also depends on the assets you have available.